 The Company applied the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all receivables.
 To measure the expected credit losses, receivables have been grouped based on credit risk characteristics and the days past due.
-The provision for expected credit losses was not significant given that there have been no credit losses over the last three years and the high quality nature of our customers.
+The provision for expected credit losses was not significant given that there have been no credit losses over the last three years and the high-quality nature of the Company's customers.

 Cash and cash equivalents and current financial assets are invested with several highly reputable banks and financial institutions.
 The Company holds its cash and cash equivalents mainly with different banks which are independently rated with a minimum rating of 'A-'.
-The Company also holds short term investment funds in the form of money market funds with a recommended investment horizon of 6 months or shorter but with a low historical volatility.
+The Company also holds cash equivalents in the form of money market funds with a recommended investment horizon of 6 months or shorter but with a low historical volatility.
 These money market funds are highly liquid investments, can be readily convertible into a known amount of cash.
-Since they are a basket of funds there is no individual credit risk involved.
 The company has adopted a policy whereby money market funds must have an average rating of "BBB" or higher.